Iran tanker heads to Greece after release, Iran warns U.S. against seizure attempt

 Iran has denied its tanker was ever headed to Syria, a close ally of Tehran.

-The two vessels have since become pawns in a bigger game, feeding into wider hostilities since the United States last year pulled out of an international agreement to curb Iran’s nuclear programme and reimposed economic sanctions.
+The two vessels have since become pawns in a bigger game, feeding into wider hostilities since the United States pulled out of the nuclear agreement with Iran.

-Reporting by Dubai newsroom and Harshith Aranya in Bengaluru; Editing by Angus MacSwan
+Reporting by Dubai newsroom, Jonathan Saul in London and Harshith Aranya in Bengaluru; Editing by Angus MacSwan